Architectural Acoustics

 Acoustic Design Consultation

-• Our experts assess the client’s needs and the intended use of the space to determine specific acoustic goals.
+Our experts assess the client’s needs and the intended use of the space to establish specific acoustic goals.
+This process often includes a site visit to evaluate existing conditions and identify potential acoustic challenges.

 Auditoriums & Theaters Noise Control